open-education-api/specification/docs/home.md

 Of course each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI), was created.
 The OOAPI conforms to the design principles of [REST](technical/) (Representational State Transfer) - a flexible, lightweight way of integrating applications.

 This [open API](technical/), is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by [SURF](https://www.surf.nl/) (known collectively as the [Community](community/)).
-Within the Community, the OOAPI is being  constantly defined and developed so that new and existing education data can be efficiently processed.
+Within the [Working Group](working group/) of the Community, the OOAPI is being  constantly defined and developed so that new and existing education data can be efficiently processed.

 For a brief introduction to the OOAPI, please take a look at the short video below: